• Skip to primary navigation

 Sauerkraut in a can has been pasteurized, which kills off the good bacteria.

 Does canned sauerkraut have probiotics?
-Canned sauerkraut does not contain probiotics, due to the pasteurization and canning process.
-High heat is used to kill all the bacteria both good and bad and ensure it is shelf-stable.
+Canned sauerkraut does not contain probiotics due to the pasteurization and canning process.
+High heat kills all the good and bad bacteria and ensures it is shelf-stable.

-Due to the nature of the canning and jarring process preservatives are added to keep the sauerkraut longer, which can have negative effects on your health.
+Due to the nature of the canning and jarring process, preservatives are added to keep the sauerkraut longer, which can negatively affect your health.

 So, no, canned sauerkraut is not good for you.
-However, it does offer a lot of great flavors, but no good bacteria.
+However, it offers many great flavors but no good bacteria.

 Is Store-Bought Sauerkraut Good for You?

-Sauerkraut is an excellent food to add to your diet to make sure that you get the good bacteria that your body needs to thrive.
-Probiotics may seem like a buzzword, but these live microorganisms are incredibly helpful in ensuring that your digestive tract is working as it’s supposed to.
+Sauerkraut is an excellent food to add to your diet to ensure you get the bacteria your body needs to thrive.
+Probiotics may seem like a buzzword, but these live microorganisms are incredibly helpful in ensuring your digestive tract works as it should.

-Many health problems are associated with a lack of essential probiotics in the body, which can leave you feeling sluggish and uncomfortable.
+Many health problems are associated with a lack of essential probiotics, leaving you feeling sluggish and uncomfortable.

-To choose the right sauerkraut, make sure you select options that are raw, non-pasteurized, and found in the refrigerated section at the grocery store.
+To choose the right sauerkraut, select raw, non-pasteurized options, and found in the refrigerated section at the grocery store.

 Does Cooking Sauerkraut Kill the Probiotics?

-Yes, cooking sauerkraut can kill probiotics, which is one reason why some sauerkraut in the stores lack the probiotics that you want.
+Yes, cooking sauerkraut can kill probiotics, which is one reason some sauerkraut in stores lack the probiotics you want.
 The heat used during the pasteurization kills off the probiotics.

-As you cook sauerkraut to kill the harmful bacteria, you are also killing the good bacteria.
+You also kill good bacteria as you cook sauerkraut to kill harmful bacteria.
 Your best bet is not to cook it to get the most nutritional benefit of the sauerkraut.

 Does Rinsing Sauerkraut Reduce Probiotics?